kevintruong/til/C Programming, Part 1:  Introduction.md

 ```
 The array is mutable, so we can change its contents (be careful not to write bytes beyond the end of the array though).
 Fortunately 'World' is no longer than 'Hello"

-The char pointer `ptr` points to some read only memory, so we cannot change those contents.
+In this case, the char pointer `ptr` points to some read only memory (where the statically allocated string literal is stored), so we cannot change those contents.
 ```
 strcpy(ary, "World"); // OK
 strcpy(ptr, "World"); // NOT OK - Segmentation fault (crashes)